 Milford real estate is some of the most expensive in Michigan, although Milford house values don't compare to the most expensive real estate in the U.S.

-Milford is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Milford is a village of sales and office workers, professionals, and managers.
-There are especially a lot of people living in Milford who work in office and administrative support (12.89%), management occupations (12.59%), and sales jobs (12.20%).
+Unlike some villages, Milford isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Milford are a mix of both white- and blue-collar jobs.
+Overall, Milford is a village of professionals, sales and office workers, and managers.
+There are especially a lot of people living in Milford who work in management occupations (13.01%), office and administrative support (12.10%), and sales jobs (11.65%).

 Overall, Milford’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.

 The people who call Milford home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Milford residents report their race to be White, followed by Native American.
+The greatest number of Milford residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Milford include Irish, English, Polish, and Italian.

 The most common language spoken in Milford is English.
-Other important languages spoken here include Slavic languages and Spanish.
+Other important languages spoken here include Slavic languages and German.